kimdukgyoo/kimdukgyoo.github.io/index.md

 ### <a href="https://kimdukgyoo.github.io/PDFfiles/CV-DukGyooKim.pdf" target="_blank">Please find my CV here</a>.

-I am an assistant professor in the Department of Economics at the University of Mannheim.
+I am an assistant professor in the Department of Economics at Sungkyunkwan University (SKKU).
 I study topics on public economics and political economy, and I conduct lab and field experiments.

 I usually go by 'Duk,' by pronouncing 'DOOK' quickly.
 Want to enunciate my first name, 'Duk Gyoo'?  <a href="/howtopronouncemyname.mp3" target="_blank">Click to listen</a>